dmpalyvos/debs-2020-challenge/README.md

 # DEBS 2019 Grand Challenge HTTP-Client Example Kit

-This repository contains example HTTP-client that connects you to DEBS 2020 Grand Challenge Benchmark System.
+This repository contains an example HTTP-client that connects you to DEBS 2020 Grand Challenge Benchmark System.

 Please use this repository as a template for your work.
 The final Benchmark System will mostly the same to one you will test against here.

 We use Docker Compose to help you reduce the complexity of integration with the Benchmark System.
-Please read the instructions below, to get insight how you can get started.
+Please read the instructions below to get insight how you can get started.

 ## About this repository